 For general plumbing — taps, toilets, waste pipes, supply pipes and water-based heating — a qualified plumber can carry out the work.

-For any work on gas appliances, boilers, flues or gas pipework, the Gas Safe Register confirms the engineer must be Gas Safe registered by law.² We always recommend checking an engineer’s Gas Safe registration number directly on the Gas Safe Register website before any gas work begins.
+For any work on gas appliances, boilers, flues or gas pipework, Gas Safe Register confirms that all gas businesses and engineers must be on the register to carry out gas work legally.² HSE also confirms work on gas fittings must be carried out by a Gas Safe registered engineer qualified for the work in question.⁶ We always recommend checking an engineer’s Gas Safe registration number directly on the Gas Safe Register website before any gas work begins.

 Water Fittings Regulations — what every Southwark plumber should meet

-The Water Supply (Water Fittings) Regulations 1999 require that water fittings are of appropriate quality, suitable for the circumstances in which they are used, and installed in a workmanlike manner.¹
+Regulation 4 of the Water Supply (Water Fittings) Regulations 1999 requires that water fittings are of appropriate quality and standard, suitable for the circumstances in which they are used, and installed in a workmanlike manner.¹

-These requirements apply to all domestic plumbing work — from a tap replacement to a full bathroom installation.
+These requirements apply to domestic water fittings within the scope of the Regulations, such as taps, WC cisterns, supply pipework and bathroom/kitchen installations connected to the public water supply.
 A competent plumber should ensure all work meets these requirements as standard.

 Building regulations approval is not usually required for standard plumbing work or like-for-like replacements, but may be required where drainage is altered, electrical work is involved or structural changes are made.⁵